AgarwalKritik/AgarwalKritik/README.md

 <h2 align="center">Hello there!
 My name is Kritik Agarwal. 👋🤓</h2>
 <p align="center">I am a 2nd Year undergraduate student at CMR University - School of Engineering & Technology, Bengaluru.
 I am interested in Web Developement, Competitive Programming, Data Structures,and many other things.
 In my spare time, I like to play games.
-I am also a magician you find me on YouTube as Magician Kritik Agarwal</p>
+I am also a magician you can find me on YouTube as Magician Kritik Agarwal</p>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * **🏆 I'm an avid improver.** Continuously learning how to make the world better.